fil-monti/fil-monti.github.io/myteaching.md

 - **Biostat 100A / 100B – Introduction to Biostatistics**
   *Fall 2022 – Summer 2024*

-Responsibilities include leading weekly discussion sections, grading assignments, and providing individualized support to graduate and undergraduate students.
+Responsibilities include leading weekly discussion sections and  grading assignments.

+[//]: # (and providing individualized support to graduate and undergraduate students.)

 ---